 - Link to URL: The page (URL) on your website the link points to.

 - Email contact: For the "Link From" website.

 - First Link Removal Request: Insert date of removal request.

-- Second Link Removal Request: Insert date of removal request (One week after request one).
+- Second Link Removal Request: Insert date of removal request (One week after first request).

-- Third Link Removal Request: Insert date of removal request (One week after request two).
+- Third Link Removal Request: Insert date of removal request (One week after second request).